WebAssembly/design/BinaryEncoding.md

 The number of names is determined by the number of declared functions.
 The sequence of names assigns a name to each function index.

-This section is optional and does not contribute to the semenatics of execution.
+This section may occur 0 or 1 times and does not change observable semantics.
 A validation error in this section is not reported and is treated as the section being absent.
 The expectation is that, when a binary WebAssembly module is viewed in a browser or other development environment, the names in this section will be used as the names of functions in the [text format](TextFormat.md).